austinzheng/austinzheng.github.io/_posts/2014-12-24-protocols-in-swift.md

 ### Extensions and protocols ###

-Swift's **extensions** are a way to add functionality to an existing type.
+Swift's [**extensions**][link-extensions] are a way to add functionality to an existing type.
 Extensions can be used to add protocol conformance to an existing type, as demonstrated by this (admittedly contrived) example:

 {% highlight swift %}
 protocol NotEmptyProtocol {